 Plastic can break down over time and I for one don't want it's chemicals leaching into the natural cleaner I made to spray down our home and counter tops with.

 Remember, this offer soon grab your free spring set now!

 If you’re like me, then you’re going to love this offer from Mrs. Meyer’s and Grove Collaborative.
 When you place your first Grove order of $20, you’ll get a free seasonal kit to help you get a jumpstart on your spring cleaning.
 Here’s what’s included:

 The Mrs. Meyers soaps come in two limited edition spring scents, peony and lilac.
 Thanks to the blend of essential oils and plant-derived ingredients, they don’t smell artificial — just light and pretty.

 Fill up your glass spray bottle with our Natural Vinegar Cleaner Recipe above and never purchase cleaner from the store again!
 I plan on trying a lemon and lime peel mixture next, how about you?

-Try these 17 Spring Cleaning Hacks with Natural Homemade Cleaner Recipes for every room in the house.
+Try these 17 Spring Cleaning Hacks with Homemade Cleaners for every room in the house.